Frequently Used Query Operations

 Just like in Unix, the pipeline operator takes the output of the expression on its left side and uses it as the input for the expression on its right side.

-In the example below, we are counting the number of GET requests in the current search interval.
+In the following example, we are counting the number of GET requests in the current search interval.

 logscale